nf-core/methylseq/docs/bs-seq-primer.md

 Aligning these three-base reads against a standard reference genome is non-trivial, as the original strand identity and methylation state are obscured by the conversion.

 To address these challenges, specialized “three-base aligners” have been developed to accurately map bisulfite-treated reads and infer their original strand context and methylation status.
-Here, we primarily highlight the aligners used in the nf-core/methylseq pipeline.
+Here, we primarily summarise the aligners used in the nf-core/methylseq pipeline.

 ### Bismark ([docs](https://felixkrueger.github.io/Bismark/); [publication](https://pmc.ncbi.nlm.nih.gov/articles/PMC3102221/))

 - Bismark resolves strand ambiguity by performing up to four parallel alignments

-- First, sequencing reads are converted _in-silico_ to represent both forward and reverse strand conversions (C-to-T and G-to-A), mirroring fully bisulfite-converted versions of the reference genome
+- First, sequencing reads are converted _in silico_ to represent both forward and reverse strand conversions (C-to-T and G-to-A), mirroring fully bisulfite-converted versions of the reference genome
 - Each read set is then aligned using Bowtie2 (alternatively HISAT2 or minimap2) against equally converted references; this enables support for indels, local alignments, and bisulfite converted RNA-seq-type or long reads (e.g. EM-seq using Nanopore or Pac Bio reads)
 - By comparing these (up-to) four alignments, Bismark identifies each read’s correct strand origin

 This approach allows Bismark to handle directional, PBAT, amplicon, and non-directional libraries robustly and to accurately align reads that represent partially methylated cytosines.